smroid/cedar-server/about.md

   the telescope view and then taps a button to capture the x/y position of the telescope boresight.

-* Daylight boresight alignment (coming soon).
+* Daylight boresight alignment.
 In daylight, the user aims the telescope at a landmark such as a distant light pole or corner of a building, then taps on the corresponding item on a magnified view of the central region of the FOV.

 ### Aim